thzandvl/microhack-sap-data/SynapseWorkspace.md

 # Configure Synapse Workspace

 ## Introduction
-In this part we'll configure the Synapse Workspace and install the Ingration Runtion on our Azure Virtual Machine.
+In this part we'll configure the Synapse Workspace and install the Ingration Runtime on our Azure Virtual Machine.
+If you didn't install the Synapse workspace with the Terraform script (included by default) earlier you can deploy the Synapse Workspace following [these](DeploySynapseWorkspace.md) steps.

 # Synapse Configuration
 ## Setup Firewall